HumanDynamics/law.MIT.edu/ModelRules/Model_Personal_Data_System_Rules.md

 In the event of a conflict between the provisions of these Rules and the provisions of the Terms of Agreement between any Parties to these Rules, then the provisions of these Rules shall prevail.

 In the event of a conflict between the terms of these Rules and an Independent Commercial Contract between any Parties to these Rules, then, as between a Principal Participant and a Third Party Service Provider, the provisions of the applicable Terms of Authorization incorporated by reference into the Parties Terms of Agreement shall prevail, and otherwise the provision of the Independent Commercial Contract shall prevail.

+In the event of a conflict between the terms of these Rules and the applicable Jurisdiction’s Law, then the Jurisdiction’s Law shall prevail.

 ## 2.2 Rights and Obligations of Participants